Designing Adaptive User Interfaces for mHealth Applications Targeting Chronic Disease: A User-Centered Approach: Stage One: Findings of the user survey

-We grouped participant chronic health conditions into four broader groups: cardiometabolic (e.g., diabetes, high blood pressure, obesity, and heart disease), respiratory (e.g. allergies, asthma, and chronic lung disease), immune-related (e.g., cancer, Parkinson's disease, and compromised immune system), and mental health conditions \cite{camacho2020attitudes}.
+The chronic disease reported by the participants were systematically categorized into four groups: cardiometabolic (e.g., diabetes, high blood pressure, obesity, and heart disease), respiratory (e.g., allergies, asthma, and chronic lung disease), immune-related (e.g., cancer, Parkinson's disease, and compromised immune system), and mental health conditions \cite{camacho2020attitudes}.
 Cardiometabolic diseases were the most prevalent, reported by 52\% of the participants.
-It is worth noting that some participants reported multiple chronic diseases, such as having both diabetes and high blood pressure, or a combination of cardiometabolic disease and another type of disease, such as asthma (a respiratory disease).
-Indicates a phenomenon known as \textbf{multimorbidity} \cite{islam2014multimorbidity}, where individuals may experience two or more chronic conditions simultaneously.
-This is also consistent with other studies \cite{anderson2016mobile}.
-Participants were asked to indicate their familiarity with mHealth apps.
-As shown in Table \ref{tab:surveydemographics}, respondents reported using various types of mHealth apps, with health-promoting and self-monitoring apps being the most prevalent, utilised by 84\% of participants.
-These applications typically cater to functions related to fitness, medication, and diet, which is consistent with findings from previous research \cite{kayyali2017awareness}.
-This prevalence can be attributed to the ongoing need for individuals with chronic diseases to monitor their health status and adhere to prescribed treatment regimens \cite{hamine2015impact}.
-The primary motivations cited for using mHealth apps include symptom monitoring (58\%), promoting physical activity (54\%), and managing dietary intake (47\%).
-Participants were also asked about the frequency of using the mHealth app (see Figure \ref{fig:mhealthpattern}).
-In our survey study, 54\% of participants reported using health apps daily, while 33\% reported weekly usage.
-Most users spend between 1 to 20 minutes per session, aligning with findings from prior research \cite{robbins2017health, kc2021types}.
-Users who access the app two or more times per day typically allocate a shorter duration per session.
-On the contrary, people who use the app less frequently (less than once a month or less than once a week) tend to engage in longer sessions.
-The former group may use the app for quick, frequent interactions or brief check-ins throughout the day, while the latter may delve into more comprehensive interactions during less frequent usage, possibly for specific tasks or content consumption.
+It should be noted that some participants reported multiple chronic diseases, such as having diabetes and high blood pressure, or a combination of cardiometabolic disease and another type of disease, such as asthma (a respiratory disease).
+Indicates a phenomenon known as \textbf{multimorbidity} \cite{islam2014multimorbidity}, where individuals may experience two or more chronic diseases simultaneously, a finding that is also consistent with other studies \cite{anderson2016mobile}.
+Participants were asked to indicate their familiarity with the mHealth applications.
+As shown in Table \ref{tab:surveydemographics}, respondents reported using various types of mHealth applications, with health-promoting and self-monitoring applications being the most prevalent, utilized by 84\% of participants.
+These applications typically target functions related to fitness, medication, and diet, which is consistent with findings from previous research \cite{kayyali2017awareness}.
+This prevalence can be attributed to the ongoing need for individuals with chronic diseases to monitor their health status and follow prescribed treatment regimens \cite{hamine2015impact}.
+The primary motivations cited for using mHealth applications include symptom monitoring (58\%), promoting physical activity (54\%), and management of dietary intake (47\%).
+Participants were also asked about the frequency of using the mHealth app.
+In our survey study, 54\% of the participants reported using health applications daily, while 33\% reported weekly usage.
+Most users spend between 1 to 20 minutes per session, aligning with findings from previous research \cite{robbins2017health, kc2021types}.
+Users who access the application two or more times per day typically allocate a shorter duration per session.
+In contrast, people who use it less frequently (less than once a month or less than once a week) tend to engage in longer sessions.
+The former group may use the application for quick, frequent interactions or brief check-ins throughout the day, while the latter may delve into more comprehensive interactions during less frequent usage, possibly for specific tasks or content consumption.